Jim-Shaddix/Method-Of-Relaxation/README.md

 1. **app.py**: contains the code for the dash application that is used for generating the dashboard.
-2. **Potential.py**: contains data-structures, as well as the algorithm for the Method of Relaxation that is used in the **Dash-Application.py**
+2. **Potential.py**: contains data-structures, as well as the algorithm for the Method of Relaxation that is used in the.
+   **Dash-Application.py**
 3. **How-It-Works.ipynb**: is a jupyter notebook that describes how the Method of Relaxation works.